Asian stocks gain after Wall Street rebounds from tech slump

-Asian stock markets gained Thursday after Wall Street rebounded from a three-day slump for tech stocks.
+BEIJING – Asian stock markets advanced Thursday after Wall Street rebounded from a three-day slump for tech stocks.

 Wall Street's S&P 500 index ended Wednesday up 2% for its best day in three months.